sanyuered/WeChat-MiniProgram-WebAR/README.md

 | 2019-07-15 | Update: The NFT(Natural Feature Tracking) is achieved. |
 | 2019-07-08 | New: The affine transform is achieved. |

-## Introduction of WeChat Web AR
+## Introduction on WeChat Web AR

-This is a WeChat Web AR Demo.
-On July 5, 2019, WeChat miniprogram supports AR.
-It has been added a new API named "CameraFrameListener".
+This is a WeChat Web AR.
+On July 5, 2019, WeChat miniprogram supported AR.
+It was added a new API named "CameraFrameListener".

 [CameraFrameListener API](https://developers.weixin.qq.com/miniprogram/dev/api/media/camera/CameraContext.onCameraFrame.html)